Does your body wiggle when you swim? (Photo: Getty Images)

 The way you breathe may be putting strain on your neck muscles, and the more you’re strained, the tighter you’ll become, which will make it even more likely you’ll wiggle when you swim.
 Training with a snorkel can help you alleviate some of this tightness while you employ the stretches below.
 Learning how to properly breathe while swimming, however, will help straighten out your trajectory significantly.

 Torso stretch: Seated on the floor with your legs in front of you, bend your left knee.
 Rotate your torso toward your left knee.
 Place your right arm on the outside of your left knee.
-Hold for 30 seconds; repeat three repetitions on both sides.
+Hold for 30 seconds; repeat three times on both sides.

 Neck stretch: Turn your head to look over your shoulder.
-Hold for 10 seconds for five repetitions alternating on each side.
+Hold for 10 seconds for five repetitions, alternating on each side.

 For more, try these 6 Exercises to Help You Have a Stronger, More Flexible Neck.

 Hollow body: Lie on your back, arms overhead, and legs straight.
 Pull your belly button toward the floor.
 Raise your arms, head, shoulders, and legs off the ground.
-Find the lowest position that you can hold without allowing your lower back to come off of the floor.
+Find the lowest position that you can hold without allowing your lower back to come off the floor.
 Hold for 30 seconds; repeat three times.

 Core strengthening should be a regular part of the triathlete’s routine.
 Start with these 5 Exercises For a Strong Swim Core.